DavidTs93/Unbound-Cloud-Docker/README.md

 - Install Docker compose
   - Windows: comes with Docker Desktop
   - Linux: https://docs.docker.com/compose/install/linux/#install-using-the-repository
 - Open your terminal and run `docker compose version` to make sure everything is ready
+You should see something like: `Docker Compose version ?.?.?`
 - Download the 2 files in this repo and place them together (important!) in some folder, or clone the repo

 ## How to run